An all-topology two-fluid model for two-phase flows derived through Hamilton's Stationary Action Principle

+A better understanding of the lift forces requires further investigations.
+Our goal is to provide a two-fluid model with a supplementary conservation law, for which the interfacial pressure does not depend on the temperatures as in eq. \eqref{eq:p_I_BN} for the Baer-Nunziato model, and for which there is no artificial heat exchange as in eq. \eqref{eq:artificial_heat_SHTC} for the class of Thermodynamically Compatible models \cite{romenski:2007,romenski:2010}.
+As the lift forces are expected to be negligible for near pressure equilibrium flows --- see also the next section where we consider relaxation source terms --- we may consider the model without its lift forces which is also of interest.
+When doing so, we may discard the supplementary variable $\bm{v}$, for which we have no clear physical interpretation yet, and obtain a model which satisfies our requirements, and has good mathematical properties as will be shown in Section \ref{sec:Model_analysis}.
+The simplified model then reads

-We may then conclude that, while our model allows to have both physically coherent closures for the interfacial quantities, and good mathematical properties as will be shown in the Section \ref{sec:Model_analysis}, the modelling of multi-dimensional effects such as lift requires further efforts.
+We may then conclude that, while our model allows to have both physically coherent closures for the interfacial quantities, the modelling of multi-dimensional effects such as lift requires further efforts.
 We now move on to the next section which concerns the modelling of dissipative source terms.